 - can i make payments to the irs during a ch 13

-- in chapter 13 does IRS keep my refund?
+- Im in chapter 13 will I get my tax return?